 The gross amount of any dividend paid in Euros, including any amount of taxes withheld on the dividend amount, will be included in the gross income of a U.S. Holder in an amount equal to the U.S. dollar value of the Euros received calculated by reference to the exchange rate in effect on the date the dividend distribution is received, regardless of whether the payment is in fact converted into U.S. dollars.
-If the Euros are converted into U.S. dollars on the date of receipt, a U.S. Holder generally should not be required to recognize foreign currency gain or loss in respect of the dividend.
-If the Euros received are not converted into U.S. dollars on the date of receipt, a U.S. Holder will have a basis in the Euros equal to their U.S. dollar value on the date of receipt.
+If the Euros are converted into U.S. dollars on the date of receipt, a U.S. Holder should generally not be required to recognize foreign currency gain or loss in respect of the dividend.
+If the Euros received are not converted into U.S. dollars on the date of receipt, a U.S. Holder so no the date of receipt, a U.S. Holder will have a basis in the Euros equal to their U.S. dollar value on the date of receipt.
 Any gain or loss on a subsequent conversion or other disposition of the Euros will be treated as ordinary income or loss, and will generally be income or loss from sources within the United States for foreign tax credit limitation purposes.